-- It is the responsibility of the members of the IRB to thoroughly review the Research Plan and collectively decide whether to approve the project, request revisions to the methodology/require more oversight (e.g., Qualified Scientist) to reduce risk to participants, or to determine that the project is not appropriate for student research.
-Members of the IRB will collaboratively make the following determinations which are documented on IRB Approval Form: - whether the study contains no more than minimal risk or more than minimal risk (see definitions below) to potential participants.
-The IRB will consider characteristics of the study population, the specific risks associated with the research activity and local norms when making a risk level determination. - · whether a qualified scientist is required - Finally, whether the study is a) approved as it is written, b) must be revised or c) is not appropriate for a student research project (due to level of risk to the student researcher and/or participants).
-The IRB will sign IRB Approval form only if the project is approved. - 2.
-Resource to help determine risk: https://sspcdn.blob.core.windows.net/files/Documents/SEP/ISEF/Resources/Risk-Assessment-Guide.pdf - Research participants must voluntarily give informed consent/assent, and in cases where the research participant is a minor, parental permission may be required.
+- It is the responsibility of the members of the IRB to thoroughly review the Research Plan and collectively decide whether to approve the project, request revisions to the methodology/require more oversight (e.g., Qualified Scientist) to reduce risk to participants, or to determine that the project is not appropriate for student research and that the research plan abides by all local, state and federal laws and the Regeneron STS Official Rules.
+Members of the IRB will collaboratively make the following determinations which are documented on the IRB Approval Form: - Whether the study contains no more than minimal risk or more than minimal risk (see definitions below) to potential participants.
+The IRB will consider characteristics of the study population, the specific risks associated with the research activity and local norms when making a risk level determination. - · Whether a qualified scientist is required - Finally, whether the study is a) approved as it is written, b) must be revised or c) is not appropriate for a student research project (due to level of risk to the student researcher and/or participants).
+The IRB will sign the IRB Approval form only if the project is approved. - 2.
+Resource to help determine risk: https://sspcdn.blob.core.windows.net/files/Documents/ SEP/ISEF/Resources/Risk-Assessment-Guide.pdf - Research participants must voluntarily give informed consent/assent.
+In cases where the research participant is a minor, parental permission must be required.
 The IRB determines whether written documentation of consent/assent/permission is necessary. - 4.
 Student researchers may NOT publish or display information in a report that identifies the human participants directly or through identifiers linked to the participants (including photographs), without written consent (Public Health Service Act, 42, USC 241 (d)). - 5.
 If a student-designed invention, program, concept, etc. is product tested by human participants, other than the student researcher, the project must be reviewed and approved by an IRB as described above before the product testing takes place.